 Harp ensemble is a daily, two-hour class that focuses on the skills, art, and joy of chamber music as we explore challenging harp ensemble repertoire.
 During this block of time, you will also have studio classes, with opportunities for performance, practice, discussion of practice methods, and the occasional guest artist masterclass.

-Harpists rehearse and perform with the World Youth Symphony Orchestra, Interlochen Philharmonic, or the World Youth Wind Symphony.
+Harpists rehearse and perform with the World Youth Symphony Orchestra (see repertoire), Interlochen Philharmonic (see repertoire), or the World Youth Wind Symphony (see repertoire).
 These advanced large ensembles perform frequently throughout the summer, tackling challenging, mature repertoire under the direction of some of the world's preeminent conductors.
 Recent guest soloists include Yo-Yo Ma, Jennifer Joh, Awadagin Pratt, Joshua Bell and many others.

 This program features a highly educated and experienced harp faculty, with whom you will have weekly private lessons.